The Question Almost Every Buyer Asks…

 - Your overall financial profile

-👉 I’ve seen buyers with a lower score get approved
+👉 I’ve seen buyers with lower scores get approved

 It’s not just the number — it’s the full picture.